Haquor/gdax-bot/README.md

 gdax-bot requires [Node.js](https://nodejs.org/) to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and start the bot.

 ```sh
 $ cd gdax-bot